-If you’ve been welding for some time you will probably know what it’s like to get hot welding sparks or, even worse, a piece of red hot arc welding slag down inside your workboots.
+If you’ve been welding for some time you will probably know what it’s like to get hot welding sparks or, even worse, a piece of red hot arc welding slag down inside your welding work boots.
 There is nothing you can do.
-You cant get your boot off quick enough to stop the burning, it burns through your socks and you just have to suck it up and let it burn flesh!
+You cant get your boot off quickly enough to stop the burning, it burns through your socks and you just have to suck it up and let it burn flesh!
 No fun at all!
 But nowadays there are solutions and getting fitted out with the best welding boots is the first step to keep those painful welding burn situations at bay.

 Welding Boots With Attitude